Mhadi-1382/daha-website-flask/README.md

 - Using flat and colored icons on the main page.
 - Includes robots.txt and sitemap.xml file.
 - use of; Session to manage user sessions (30 days expiration), Cookie to manage notification display (3 days expiration), LocalStorage to manage dark and light web app modes.
 - The possibility of installing and using the web app on the browser (dahauni.ir), Android (APK), Windows (EXE) and also the feature (PWA) that can be run on all devices.

+## Licence
+This project is <a href="https://github.com/Mhadi-1382/daha-website-flask/blob/main/LICENSE">MIT<a/> licenced.